python/devguide/buildworker.rst

 Required Ports
 --------------

-The buildworker operates as a *client* to the *buildmaster*.
+The worker operates as a *client* to the *buildmaster*.
 This means that all network connections are *outbound*.
 This is true also for the network tests in the test suite.
 Most consumer firewalls will allow any outbound traffic, so normally you do not need to worry about what ports the buildbot